jiahuiSophia/jiahuiSophia.github.io/_pages/publications.md

 Works in progress
 ======
-***Liu, J.**, Ma, C., Wang, R. (under major revision).
+1. **Liu, J.**, Ma, C., Wang, R. (under major revision).
 Amplifying Contention or Promoting Feminism?
 Topic Construction and Human-Bot Interaction on Twitter around the Overturning of Roe v.
 Wade.
 Submitted to _Computers in Human Behavior_.

+Abstract: